zhaoou/notes/JS/jsReview.md

 on an object -> the object on which it is called

-in a constructor -> to the newly created object
+in a constructor -> on the newly created object

 when explicitly setting `this` using `bind, apply, or call` -> this will refer to that object